Safety ' What to do if'

 Festivals can be overwhelming and can take a toll on your mental health.
 If you need support, a friendly chat, or a comfortable stress-free place to chill out, you can visit:

-The AIR Hubs across our campsites at Leeds Festival.
-These are staffed by volunteers from local community groups and charities including People Matters, Age UK, Andy’s Man Club, Oxfam, S-Safe, Festival Angels & Hotbox.
+One of Our Airhubs (24hrs) – 4 across all campsites and arena.
+The AIR Hubs are across our campsites at Rockstar Energy presents Leeds Festival.
+These are staffed by our volunteers from local community groups and charities including Age UK, Andy’s Man Club, S-Safe, Festival Angels & Leeds South and East Foodbank

-Egalitarian & Festivals (24hrs) – Based in the Village – check in and chill
+Festival Angels (24hrs) – Based in the Village – check in and chill

 Salvation Army (24hrs) – Based in the Village